johnlockejrr/doc-ufcn/README.md

 $ python3 hugging_face/app.py --config hugging_face/config.json
 ```

-If the ```public``` mode is specified, it will generate a public, shareable link that you can send to anyone.
-More information about public links on gradio is available in the gradio documentation: https://gradio.app/sharing-your-app/.
+If the ```--public``` argument is specified, the script will generate a public, shareable link that you can send to anyone.
+More information about public links on gradio is available in the [gradio documentation](https://gradio.app/sharing-your-app/).

-To use the shareable link, use the following command:
+To generate the shareable link, use the following command:

 ```shell
 $ python3 hugging_face/app.py --config hugging_face/config.json --public